 - concerns about performance in the classroom or any other area of the school.

 Parents are invited to make the school aware of any significant achievement of their child so that they may be recognised in the appropriate manner.

 Whilst parent inquiries are welcome, a teacher’s first commitment is to his/her class.
-Parents must therefore make an appointment if they wish to meet with any staff.
-Teachers’ contact email addresses and phone numbers are available on our school website under “Contact Us”.
+Parents can request an appointment via SEQTA if they wish to meet with any staff.

 The Health Centre has a full-time Community Health Nurse who is available to students before school, at recess, lunch time and after school.
 During class time, students may attend the centre by appointment or with their teacher’s permission if their need is urgent.